thedatasnok/idata2503-project/docs/PROJECT.md

 ## Architecture

-Our architecture is a simple model where we utilize Firebase as a backend, which the app communicates with through the Firebase SDK.
+Our architecture is a simple model where we utilize a backend as a service, which the app communicates with through an SDK.
 The app is built with React Native, with the goal of being able to cross-compile the application to both iOS and Android platforms.